calebmkim/mysportsblog/content/blog/historical-nba.md

 In the conference finals, the Bucks were then down 2-1 to the 41-31, Trae Young-led Hawks before winning 3 straight.
 I don't think any of the other teams on this list would be tested this much by the Hawks.

-And to their credit, they did beat the Suns in 4 straight games after going down 2-0.
+And to their credit, they did beat the Suns in 4 straight games after going down 2-0, mainly due to Giannis Antetokounmpo's play.

 Honestly, when I watched them in the playoffs, it felt like their offense was never quite clicking.
 One point of reference to support this: out of the final 8 teams in the playoffs that year, they had the 7th best in playoff offensive rating.
+Like the '21-'22 Warriors, I think this championship was more about Giannis being great individually than the Bucks as a team being great.

 ## Summary
 1. '16-'17 Warriors